site24x7/logstash-output-site24x7/README.md

 log_type_config | log_type_config of your configured log type in site24x7 | nil
 max_retry | Number of times to resend failed uploads | 3
-retry_interval |  Time interval to sleep initially between retries, exponential step-off | 2 seconds
+retry_interval |  Time interval to sleep initially between retries, exponential step-off | 2 seconds log_source | Define custom values, such as the name of the server or environment from where the logs originate | Hostname
 ## Need Help?

 If you need any support please contact us at support@site24x7.com.